Tip

 Follow these well-trod steps, line up the best people, be fully aware of the most common mistakes, and use the right metrics to ensure your ERP project delivers on its promises.

 An ERP system can help companies be more efficient and simplify processes in functions such as finance, sales, HR, manufacturing and warehousing.
-Also, because it's one system, the data captured in one area can be readily available in others, users can learn one user interface, and reporting can be more complete.
+Also, combining these functions into one system leads to the data captured in one area being readily available in others, users only needing to learn one user interface, and reporting being more complete.

 However, the benefits of an integrated system can also lead to challenges that must be considered and managed for an ERP implementation to be successful.
 For example, the ERP project team may try to do too much in one phase, or some of the functionality in the ERP may be limited if it's not part of the vendor's core offering.